 As a member of the Colorado Municipal League, Commerce City relies on the organization's advocacy team to provide reliable information on legislative issues and their impact on Colorado's cities, towns and their residents.
-The city's director of communications and government affairs serves as staff liaison for federal and state government relations.
-Commerce City contracts with Squire Patton Boggs to advance its federal advocacy work and contracts issue-specific General Assembly support with Axiom Strategies, Inc.
+The city's director of external affairs serves as staff liaison for federal and state government relations.
+Commerce City contracts with Squire Patton Boggs to advance its federal advocacy work and with Axiom Strategies, Inc. for state advocacy activities.